500 Years Later: Narrative

 The film states that the lasting effects of slavery are still felt 500 years later, hence the title.
 This is justified and explained through a series of scholarly interviews throughout the film.
 The film begins with an adage that illustrates its historical theme: "Until lions tell their story, the tale of the hunt will always glorify the hunter."

 The promotional page for the producer of the film describes it thusly: "500 Years Later is a compelling journey, infused with the spirit and music of liberation, that chronicles the struggle of a people from enslavement who continue to fight for the most essential human right - freedom."
 The film presents the richness of African cultures and traditions and how they have evolved since slavery was abolished, emphasizing that prior to the beginning of the Atlantic Slave Trade Africans were free.
 The film includes testimonies, voices, and opinions gathered around five continents.
 Many of the people who voice their opinion are scholars or experts on the African diaspora.
 Those interviewed in the film criticize contemporary rap music as being particularly negative for Africans and their descendants, as they believe it reinforced racist stereotypes that were established in part because of the slave trade.

 A lasting example of the stereotypes referenced in the film is a study performed by Kenneth and Mamie Clark in which black children were given a variety of dolls, including black and white ones, and were told to pick the "smarter" or "better" one.
 A majority of the black children chose the white dolls.
 Many of those interviewed believe that a distinct change to the educational system is necessary to change the mindset of people of African descent.
 The film affirms that "the kind of education that we have is to still enslave our minds, to make us believe we are inferior."
 Education should be the main weapon for the new generations of Africans and African descendants, to remind the world of the richness and struggle of African history.

 At the end of the film, Africans are encouraged to remember their past, in order to move forward.
 The film promotes the idea that making it through enslavement should be a strength, not a weakness or something to be ashamed about; that the people who enslaved the Africans should be the ones that are ashamed.
-Essentially, the goal proposed is to teach African children a more Afrocentric history, instead of a Eurocentric one.
+Essentially, the goal proposed is to teach African children a more African centered history, instead of a Eurocentric one.
 It further argues that teaching African-descent people about a history that is not their own will not help because they cannot relate to it.
 It also indicates that society must establish and promote African ideas and history in order to preserve what they want for future generations.
 The film calls for the ideas promoted within it to become mainstream so that there can be a better Africa and a better history associated with the continent.